SneakBug8/nestjs-docs-ru/graphql/quick-start.md

 }),
 ```

-The `src/graphql.ts` indicates where to save TypeScript output.
-By default, all types are transformed to the interfaces.
-However, you can switch to classes instead by changing `outputAs` property to `class`.
+The path property of the `definitions` object indicates where to save generated TypeScript output.
+By default, all generated TypeScript types are created as interfaces.
+To generate classes instead, specify the `outputAs` property with a value of `'class'`.

 ```typescript
 GraphQLModule.forRoot({